abavisg/may-vibes-9/README.md

 - **Retrieve Courses** – Fetch courses, potentially filtered by user ID.
 - **Retrieve Course by ID** – Fetch a specific course by its ID.
 - **User Authentication** - (Inferred from Passport dependency)
-- **Database Integration** - (Using Drizzle ORM with Neon)
+- **Database Integration** - (Using Drizzle ORM with local PostgreSQL)

 ---

 ## Tech stack

 - **Frontend:** React, Vite, Tailwind CSS, Radix UI, React Query, Wouter
-- **Backend:** Express.js, TypeScript, Drizzle ORM, Neon database, OpenAI, Ollama, Passport
+- **Backend:** Express.js, TypeScript, Drizzle ORM, **Local PostgreSQL database**, OpenAI, Ollama, Passport
 - **Other:** WebSockets (`ws`), Zod for validation

 ---

 ## Architecture
 The project follows a client-server architecture.
 The client is a React application that communicates with the Express.js backend.
-The backend handles API requests, interacts with the database (Neon via Drizzle ORM), and communicates with external AI services (OpenAI, Ollama).
+The backend handles API requests, interacts with the database (local PostgreSQL via Drizzle ORM), and communicates with external AI services (OpenAI, Ollama).

 ---